In most states, you can start earning high school credits in middle school. Discover five tips to consider when planning your school year.

 Can you relate?

-As Emma creeps closer and closer to high school, I’ve given a lot of thought to her graduation requirements and future college admissions.
-While not every student aspires to attend college, mine wants to be a veterinarian so I know that college is ultimately our end goal.
+As my teen creeps closer and closer to high school, I’ve given a lot of thought to her graduation requirements and future college admissions.
+While not every student aspires to attend college, mine wants to be a child life specialist so I know that college is ultimately our end goal.

 Determine Your End Goal